 A student is encouraged to pursue an informal appeal through discussion and dialogue with his/her Residence Don, Community Advisor and/or the Residence and Student Life Coordinator prior pursuing formal appeal mechanisms.
 These discussions are intended for all parties to more thoroughly understand why sanctions may have been imposed and to clarify residence policy.

 The majority of disputes are resolved at this level.
 Should a student believe the outcome of the informal appeal is not satisfactory, they may engage in the Formal Appeal process.

-Once an Informal Appeal has been explored, a student may submit in writing (not electronic) a formal letter to the Director, Office of Student Experience.
+Once an Informal Appeal has been explored, a student may submit in writing (not electronic) a formal letter to the Director of Student Affairs.
 The Director will meet with the student to discuss the incident, the student’s involvement and to discuss the application of residence policy and procedure to a given situation.
-The Director, Office of Student Experience, will communicate a decision regarding the formal appeal to the student in writing.
+The Director of Student Affairs, will communicate a decision regarding the formal appeal to the student in writing.

 Should a student still feel dissatisfied with the outcome of the Formal Appeal process, they may request a Tribunal Review.

 The Administrative Assistant in Student Affairs will serve as a secretary to the Residence Tribunal in a non-voting capacity.